 Every healthy diet includes fresh fruits, vegetables, and legumes as they contain a lot of soluble fiber, vitamins, and minerals.
 Take four to five servings of vegetables every day and consume fruits instead of desserts.
 They reduce and obstruct the absorption of cholesterol and contain negligible amounts of fats and calories thus you can consume a greater amount without fear of calorie gain.
 Leafy green vegetables such as spinach and kale contain potassium and other nutrients which help in the maintenance of heart health.
 Legumes and lentils such as green peas, garbanzo beans, kidney beans, black-eyed peas, chickpeas, red lentils, etc. provide plant-based protein and fiber.
 These are very versatile and can be included in every meal.
 They can be made into soups, dips, curries, salads, etc. Also, lentils and beans take a while to digest, preventing you from unnecessary snacking.

 5. Stanols and Sterol Supplements

-Stanols and sterols are phytochemicals (chemicals found in plants) that block cholesterol from being absorbed in the blood as their molecules are similar in nature to cholesterol and are absorbed in its place.
-The amount of sterols acquired from vegetable oils and greens are not enough in concentration.
+Stanols and sterols are phytochemicals (chemicals found in plants) that block cholesterol from being absorbed in the blood as their molecules are similar in nature to cholesterol and are absorbed in their place.
+The number of sterols acquired from vegetable oils and greens is not enough in concentration.
 Hence, it is better to consume foods loaded with extracted sterols and stanols.
 These fortified foods help in reducing cholesterol gradually and work wonders for patients with high cholesterol and those who have a family history of cholesterol.
-Avoid these foods if you are pregnant or breastfeeding.
+Avoid these foods if you are pregnantor breastfeeding.